celo-org/payments/README.md

 # Make sure you're working on alfajores network
 celocli config:set --node https://alfajores-forno.celo-testnet.org/

+If this is the first time you're running this command, the script will create a blockchain account/private-key for you and ask you to fund it using Celo faucet.
+Then this account will be used automatically to pay for the requested payment.

 # Create an account and store it well formatted in an .env file
 celocli account:new | sed -E 's/: (.+)/="\1"/g' | grep '=' > .env
 source .env